hero image

 Expanded and rigid polystyrene (foam items, commonly identified as #6 or PS):

-Effective July 1, 2024, the ordinance prohibits the use or sale of polystyrene packaging and food ware.
+Effective July 1, 2024, the ordinance prohibits the use or sale of polystyrene packaging and foodware.

 Plastic water bottles at City events and facilities: